cloudpilot-emu/cloudpilot-emu.github.io/app/assets/doc/cards.md

 Tap the plus button in the top right corner to add a card.
 You can either create a blank card, or you can import an existing image file into CloudpilotEmu.

-**Importing a card**: Imported cards should be provided as a filesystem image.
+**Importing a card**: Imported cards should be provided as a filesystem image with optional gzip compression.
+Files with the ending `.gz` will be treated as gzip compressed images and decompressed.

 Most images can be used as SD cards, but only very specific sizes are suitable for use as memory sticks (see 'MemoryStick Card Support' above).
 Imported cards are stored in the browser's IndexedDB and are loaded into RAM, so you should avoid importing cards larger than 128MB.

 You can download dumps of original cards that were used to distribute PalmOS software on [PalmDB](https://palmdb.net/search/MMC+image).